Extenuating Circumstances

 Further information

-Further information and advice regarding EC claims can be found in the Extenuating Circumstances Policy & Procedure.
+Further information and guidance regarding EC claims can be found in the Extenuating Circumstances Policy & Procedure and the university's full Webpage Guide.

 What can the GSU Advice Service do for me during the process?